DashCTRL/xcp-ng-infra/README.md

-# XCP-ng Infrastructure
+# XCP-ng Infrastructure: A Comprehensive Guide

 XCP-ng is an open-source hypervisor based on XenServer.
 It can be managed with its partner tool, Xen Orchestra (XO), providing a web interface for virtual machine management, backups, and more.
+This guide will walk you through the process of setting up XCP-ng, adding an ISO image storage repository, creating a new virtual machine, and managing your infrastructure.

 ## Installation